Lead Library Technician

 - Ensures, in coordination with a Library Supervisor, the proper maintenance of facility, collection, and equipment; arranges and coordinates maintenance activities and monitors timely repair; and identifies and resolves potential safety issues.

-- Acts as point person representing Access Services in the evening and on weekends in the absence of a Library Supervisor.
+- Acts as the person in charge in the absence of the Library Supervisor.

 - Performs other related duties as assigned.